dashbird/site/content/blog/aws-lambda-supports-node-version-8.10.md

 ___

 With the state of serverless growing at an exponential rate during the last year, it's no surprise developers across the globe have flocked to use **AWS Lambda as their main serverless compute engine**.
-AWS has a steady track record of covering all the main needs of developers, devops engineers and even C-level tech executives.
+AWS has a steady track record of covering all the main needs of developers, DevOps engineers and even C-level tech executives.
 Hell, I've been using it for a couple of years, and still haven't come close to check out even half of their offering.

 ## Disappointment turned to joy
 So, after all that, tell me, why haven't we had the joy of using the newest version of Node.js on AWS Lambda?
 Strange indeed.
-The _de facto_ go to compute service for serverless has limited Node.js developers to use outdated versions of their favorite language **\*sad face\***.
+The _de facto_ go-to compute service for serverless has limited Node.js developers to use outdated versions of their favorite language **\*sad face\***.
 All that changes now, **with the [public release](https://aws.amazon.com/blogs/compute/node-js-8-10-runtime-now-available-in-aws-lambda/) of a new supported version of Node.js.
 To be more precise, it's version `8.10`.
 We now finally have beloved features at our disposal running natively in the AWS Lambda runtime.** Praise all things holy!

 ## Out with the old, in with the new
 Remember that clunky `callback` parameter every lambda function has?
 Here's some pseudo code showing a generic login function.